michael-griffiths-2i/reactForm/README.md

 ## Cypress

-To run Cypress, open a second terminal window and run `cypress open`
+To run Cypress, open a second terminal window and run `npm run cypress:open`